-- As the tractor is moving forward, pull sharply on the green winch lock rope (2).
+- Pull sharply on the green winch lock rope (2).
 The latch engages on the cogged winch drum. - While the tractor is moving forward, pressure is applied to the latch and it remains engaged, so the rope can be relaxed.

 With the winch drum locked, and the machine can tow or pull a load.